osherakshikar/20554-advanced-programming-java/README.md

 # 20554-Advanced-Programming-Java
-This repository contains projects of the '20554 Advanced Programming with Java' course
+This repository contains my homework assignments and solutions for 20554 - Advanced Programming in Java for semester 2025a at the Open University of Israel